World Soil Day: Stop Soil Erosion, Save our Future!

 gallons of available soil water per acre.”
 That’s a lot of water!

-5. Soils maintain adequate aeration for plants, providing
+5. Soils maintain adequate plant aeration, providing

 oxygen for microbes, insects, and plant roots.